Are you being quoted or even worse already paying too much for website services?

-Over the years through hard won experience it became more apparent that (1) The question wasn’t going away even though unlike many design agencies and other freelance designers I had clearly articulated base package pricing on my website.
-(2) It was a very valid and fair question that deserved a better answer than “It all depends.”
-Back in 2014 I tackled the “How Much Do eCommerce Websites Cost Question” by writing and publishing our eCommerce Costs Guide.
-It’s been updated for 2020 and is widely considered the go-to source for eCommerce entrepreneurs and industry professionals alike.
+Back in 2014 I tackled the “How Much Do eCommerce Websites Cost Question” by writing and publishing our eCommerce Website Costs Guide.
+It’s also been updated for 2020 and is widely considered the go-to source for eCommerce entrepreneurs and industry professionals alike.

 Variables That Impact Website Costs

 Your website will need text (content).
-The more important question of course is… “Do you have the content text ready for your website pages or will you need assistance like our copywriting services to draft, write or perhaps simply assist you with writing that content?”
+The more important question of course is… “Do you have the content “text” ready for your website pages?”
+Will you need assistance like our copywriting services to draft, write or perhaps simply assist you with writing that content?